sydasif/docker-for-networking/README.md

 1. _The runtime_
 2. _The daemon (a.k.a. engine)_
-3. _The orchestrator_
+3. _The orchestration_

 ## Windows containers vs Linux containers

 It’s vital to understand that a running container shares the kernel of the host machine it is running on.
-Iis means that a containerized Windows app will not run on a Linux-based Doer host, and vice-versa.
+Its means that a containerized Windows app will not run on a Linux-based Doer host, and vice-versa.
 Windows containers require a Windows host, and Linux containers require a Linux host.

 It is possible to run Linux containers on Windows machines.
 For example, Docker Desktop running on Windows has two modes — “Windows containers” and “Linux containers”.
 Depending on your version of Docker Desktop, Linux container run either inside a lightweight Hyper-V VM or using the Windows Subsystem for Linux (WSL).
 The WSL option is newer and the strategic option for the future as it doesn’t require a Hyper-V VM and oﬀers better performance and compatibility.